-What do our alumnae do after Smith?
-Here’s a sample of careers and jobs that French Studies alumnae have found:
+What else do our alumnae do after Smith?
+Here’s a sample of careers and jobs that recent French Studies alumnae have found:

-- Eve Whitehouse '11 Art and French Studies (JYA Paris) is currently a French Teaching Fellow at Philips Academy.
+- Eve Whitehouse '11 Art and French Studies (JYA Paris) is currently a French Teaching Fellow at Phillips Academy.

 - After learning Italian and spending two years in Rome teaching English after graduation, Laura Izkowitz '09 entered a Master's program in creative writing at Columbia University in the fall.
 She is currently writing a memoir of her JYA in Paris.
 Check out an excerpt at http://paris.untappedcities.com/2012/01/06/left-bank-nostalgia/